Complete Guide to Top Online Math Degrees

-People who are interested in applying to a certificate in mathematics program must hold bachelor's degrees.
-Applicants will need to submit official transcripts from their prior postsecondary programs and Graduate Record Examination (GRE) scores for consideration.
-Some schools set a minimum grade point average or GRE score that applicants must achieve to be accepted into a program.
-An 18-credit hour program can be completed in less than one year.
+Individuals interested in applying for admission to a certificate in mathematics program must hold a bachelor's degree.
+Applicants need to submit the official transcripts from their prior postsecondary programs and may also need Graduate Record Examination (GRE) scores for consideration.
+Some schools set a minimum grade point average or GRE score that applicants must achieve to be accepted onto a program.
+An 18-credit-hour program can be completed in less than one year.

 The core math curriculum covers several advanced mathematics topics.
 Calculus, linear algebra, statistics, abstract algebra, and real analysis are commonly required classes.
-Other courses, such as formal logic or computer algorithms, intersect with mathematics and support the study of math theories.
-Along with the core curriculum, students take upper-level math courses of their choosing or complete a minor in a related area.
+Other courses, such as formal logic or computer algorithms, have strong connections with mathematics and support the study of math theories.
+Along with the core curriculum, students may take upper-level math courses of their choosing or complete a minor in a related area.
 Math education students might take courses in geometry for teachers and applied math instruction, while students with a computer science minor would take courses in programming and operating systems.

 Courses taken during a bachelor’s degree typically include calculus, linear and abstract algebra, statistics, differential equations, and discrete and logical mathematics, all taken in sequences of varying length.
 Most online master’s degree programs in mathematics are geared toward math education.
 Students can prepare to teach math at the elementary, middle school, or high school level.
 The master’s degree program contains upper-level mathematics classes, as well as perspectives on math education.
-Common coursework discusses classroom management, effective teaching strategies, diversity in the classroom, math instructional technology, and mathematics learning.
+Common coursework topics may discuss classroom management, effective teaching strategies, diversity in the classroom, math instructional technology, and mathematics learning.
 Education-focused programs also require teaching practicums and internships in a real classroom setting so that graduates gain hands-on teaching skills.

 - Economics and Finance: Economists and financiers work with money.
-They track global economic trends to make predictions about the future of a nation's trade and commerce.
+Economists track global economic trends to make predictions about the future of a nation's trade and commerce.
 Financiers help develop financial plans and make recommendations to individuals or companies about their financial futures.

 - Statistics: Statisticians conduct surveys and collect statistical information, which they then interpret and apply to practical situations.
 Statistics professionals work in many different disciplines, ranging from politics to biology, and must be able to think logically and work accurately.